Hu Jintao: Taiwan

-Early in his leadership, Hu faced a pro-independence counterpart in then Republic of China (ROC) president Chen Shui-bian.
+Early in his leadership, Hu faced a pro-independence counterpart in then Republic of China (ROC) president Chen Shui-bian of the Democratic Progressive Party (DPP).
 Chen called for talks without any preconditions, repudiating the 1992 Consensus.
-Chen Shui-bian and the Democratic Progressive Party (DPP) had continued to express an ultimate goal of de jure Taiwanese independence, and made statements on the political status of Taiwan that the PRC considers provocative.
+Chen and the DPP had continued to express an ultimate goal of Taiwan independence, and made statements on the political status of Taiwan that the PRC considers provocative.
 Hu's initial response was a combination of "soft" and "hard" approaches.
 On the one hand, Hu expressed a flexibility to negotiate on many issues of concern to Taiwan.
 On the other hand, he continued to refuse talks without preconditions and remained committed to Chinese unification as an ultimate goal.
 While Hu gave some signs of being more flexible with regard to political relationships with Taiwan as in his May 17 Statement, where he offered to address the issue of "international living space" for Taiwan, Hu's government remained firm in its position that the PRC would not tolerate any attempt by the Taiwanese government to declare de jure independence from China.

-After Chen's re-election in 2004, Hu's government changed tactics, conducting a no-contact policy with Taiwan due to Chen and the DPP's independence leanings and repudiation of the 1992 consensus.
+After Chen's re-election in the 2004 presidential election, Hu's government changed tactics, conducting a no-contact policy with Taiwan due to Chen and the DPP's independence leanings and repudiation of the 1992 consensus.
 The government maintained its military build-up against Taiwan, and pursued a vigorous policy of isolating Taiwan diplomatically.
 In March 2005, the Anti-Secession Law was passed by the National People's Congress, formalizing "non-peaceful means" as an option of response to a declaration of independence in Taiwan.

-Hu's government increased contacts with the Kuomintang (KMT), its former foe in the Chinese Civil War, and still a major party in Taiwan.
-The increased contacts culminated in the 2005 Pan-Blue visits to mainland China, including a historic meeting between Hu and then-KMT chairman Lien Chan in April 2005.
+Hu's government increased contacts with the Kuomintang, its former foe in the Chinese Civil War, and still a major party in Taiwan.
+The increased contacts culminated in the 2005 Pan-Blue visits to mainland China, including a historic meeting between Hu and then-Kuomintang chairman Lien Chan in April 2005.
 This was the first meeting between the leaders of the two parties since the conclusion of World War II.